 WHAT TO BUY

-Hanoi is the “shopping paradise” in the North of Viet Nam.
-From its bustling markets, colonial shophouses, flash boutiques, and shopping malls; you can find every strange unique thing that cannot be found anywhere else.
-Escape the afternoon heat to some shopping malls or local shop to bring some of these things back home with you like a small piece of Hanoi.
+Hanoi is the “shopping paradise” in northern Vietnam.
+From its bustling markets, colonial shophouses, flash boutiques, and shopping malls, you can find every strange, unique thing that cannot be found anywhere else.
+Escape the afternoon heat to some shopping malls or local shops to bring some of these things back home with you like a small piece of Hanoi.
 And here is the list of some favorite products:

 THINGS TO DO AT NIGHTTIME

-Hanoi is a city with so many unique things to do at night and is unlike any other vibrant city in Southeast Asia or even the world.
-And when you don’t want to spend time in rooftops and local bars, there are a multitude of fun and interesting things to see and places to go.
-Here are some of the best thing to try in this capital:
+Hanoi is a city with so many unique things to do at night, unlike any other vibrant city in Southeast Asia or even the world.
+And when you don’t want to spend time on rooftops and local bars, there are a multitude of fun and interesting things to see and places to go.
+Here are some of the best things to try in this capital:

-• Stroll around Hoan Kiem Lake: this is a cool place to walk around and snap some pictures at night.
-In the center of the lake is the Ngoc Son Temple, all the buildings, houses, bridges sparkle with lights that reflect on the water surface, creating a colorful sight.
+- Stroll around Hoan Kiem Lake: it’s a cool place to walk and snap some pictures at night.
+In the center of the lake is the Ngoc Son Temple; all the buildings, houses, and bridges sparkle with lights that reflect on the water surface, creating a colorful sight.

-• Water puppet show: featuring live music and water puppets to sketches of the ancient myths and folklore, this art performant has been favorite among tourists in Vietnam.
-To join the show, you can come to book a ticket at Thang Long Water Puppet Theatre In the Hoan Kiem District.
+- Water puppet show: featuring live music and water puppets to sketches of the ancient myths and folklore, this art performance has been a favorite among tourists in Vietnam.
+To join the show, you can book a ticket at Thang Long Water Puppet Theatre in the Hoan Kiem District.

-• Stroll around and enjoy Hanoi Old Quarter street food is the best way for you to explore this area and enjoying local cuisine.
-From shophouses to vendors, they’re offering variety of unique delicious street foods at super cheap prices.
-But you should “understand your stomach” or at least, try to find a local guide for you.
+- Strolling around and enjoying the Hanoi Old Quarter street food is the best way to explore this area and savor local cuisine.
+From shophouses to vendors, they’re offering a variety of unique delicious street foods at super low prices.
+But you should “understand your stomach,” or at least find a local guide for yourself.

-• Shopping at the Hanoi Night Market: explore the night markets even when you don’t want to do shopping.
-These are excellent places immerse yourself in the lively night-time atmosphere of Hanoi, meet people, snap some pictures, and enjoy some delicious street-side snacks.
-Some of the markets you should visit such as Dong Xuan Market, Quang Ba night flower market, Old Quarter night market…
+- Shopping at the Hanoi Night Market: explore the night markets even when you don’t want to do shopping.
+These are excellent places to immerse yourself in the lively night-time atmosphere of Hanoi, meet people, snap some pictures, and enjoy some delicious street-side snacks.
+Some of the markets you should visit include Dong Xuan Market, the Quang Ba night flower market, and the Old Quarter night market…

-• See Hanoi from above: a rooftop bar, café, or restaurant is a perfect destination when you want to see Hanoi from above.
+- See Hanoi from above: a rooftop bar, café, or restaurant is a perfect destination when you want to see Hanoi from above.
 It’s a panoramic view of Hanoi from above.
-With the opened-air view, you will probably feel peaceful and fresh, completely different from the noisy and crowded of Hanoi that you see on the road.
+With the open-air view, you will probably feel peaceful and fresh, completely different from the noise and crowds of Hanoi that you see on the road.

-Some of tourist attractions nearby Hanoi city are Halong Bay; Sapa; Hoa Lu – Tam Coc in Ninh Binh; Mai Chau in Hoa Binh…And besides some tour to explore Hanoi, Viet Dream Travel has designed other daily group and package tours that allow you easily choose the best one matching your time, budget, and your demand, so don’t hesitate to contact us.
+Some tourist attractions near Hanoi city are Halong Bay, Sapa, Hoa Lu – Tam Coc in Ninh Binh, and Mai Chau in Hoa Binh…Besides some tours to explore Hanoi City, Viet Dream Travel has designed other daily group and package tours that let you easily choose the best one that fits your time, budget, and needs.
+Don’t hesitate to contact us.